 Milk alternatives, or “mylk”, are all the rage as people are looking to plant-based ways to ditch the dairy.
-Let’s take a closer look at two popular options (almond milk & soy milk) with sustainable nutrition Expert Kim Denkhaus, and see what makes them so wonderful.
+Let’s take a closer look at two popular options (almond milk & soy milk) and see what makes them so wonderful.

 What is the difference between almond milk and soy milk?

 Almond milk consists of ground almonds, and soy milk consists of ground soybeans.
 Both almond and soy milk are made with water, and resemble the appearance of cow’s milk.

 As healthy plant-based alternatives, they are both low in saturated fat (beneficial for heart health), and naturally lactose-free (favorable for the lactose-intolerant or those who have a dairy allergy).
 Research indicates that a growing number of individuals are opting for non-dairy alternatives as the prevalence of food allergies continues to rise.